dirvine/data_chain/docs/0029-data-blocks.md

 `links`).
 This process continues to the very top of the chain which will contain entries signed by a majority of the current close group of nodes.
 This current group of nodes can then cryptographically validate the entire chain and every data element referred to within it.

+[DataChain] links must be validated by previous group - 1 members.
+This stronger [Proof] secures membership in a way that ensures Links cannot be faked via a replacement attack on the chain.

 A data chain may look like